Skip to content

 Who Should Register

-This course is for ninth to 12th graders who want to learn argumentative writing strategies.
-It's not a creative writing course, and it's not for those who need remedial writing help.
-All students should have a high level of English language proficiency.
+This course is for incoming ninth to 12th graders who want to learn argumentative writing strategies.
+It's not for those who need remedial writing help, and all students should have a high level of English language proficiency.

 Instructor